3 E.E.E.s to Achieve at Work

 Everyone wants to succeed at their job.
 We want to know that the work we are doing is meaningful and makes a difference in the world.
 A recent study showed that 71% of employees are not satisfied with their current occupation.
 That means only 3 out of every 10 people walking around most companies are happy with their day-to-day duties.
-Perhaps that study is skewed and it’s only 50% of employees are satisfied, that number is still too high.
+Perhaps that study is skewed and only 50% of employees are satisfied, that number is still too high.
 Here is an easy acronym to remember to help boost your teammates morale.

 What is expected of me and why?
 People are goal oriented and thrive in environments where they know what to do and why they are doing it.
 Instead of just delegating endless tasks, take the extra moment to explain why that task is being done and why it’s so important for the company.
 Setting proper expectations is gold for the company and the employee as it defines the outcome.
 Don’t assume that either party knows what the expectations are but rather make sure it is clearly communicated repeatedly.

 Once the expectations are set, now comes the fun part.
 We get to set a plan and execute on it.
 That doesn’t necessarily mean that the initial plan will work but that’s ok as the expectations of what is to be accomplished is still in place.
 Daniel Pink wrote about the philosophy of R.O.W.E. in his book, Drive.
 R.O.W.E. stands for Results Only Work Environment.
 The idea is simple, if the job takes 20 hours to complete then great, go home and spend time with you family (in the 40-hour work week example).
 Instead of wasting the other 20 hours “clocked in”, go recharge your batteries.
 With the expectation met and the job done well, everyone should be happy.